Swirrl/grafter-docs/_tutorials/951_command_line.md

 Remember in our project.clj there were this line:

 {% highlight clojure %}
-:main cmd-line.core
+:main glasgow-life-facilities.core
 {% endhighlight %}

 We have to define a -main function, this function will take input and output as argument:

 {% highlight clojure %}

-(defn -main [my-csv output]
+(defn -main [path output]
-  (println "About to graft " my-csv)

-  (import-life-facilities (make-life-facilities my-csv) output)

-  (println my-csv "has been grafted: " output))
+  (import-life-facilities (make-life-facilities path) output) (println path "has been grafted using Grafter 0.2.0!"))

 {% endhighlight %}

 ## Test

 {% highlight shell %}

-$ lein run ./test-data/glasgow-life-facilities.csv glasgow-life-facilities.ttl
+$ lein run ./data/glasgow-life-facilities.csv glasgow-life-facilities.ttl

-About to graft  ./test-data/glasgow-life-facilities.csv ./test-data/glasgow-life-facilities.csv has been grafted:  glasgow-life-facilities.ttl
+./data/glasgow-life-facilities.csv has been grafted using Grafter 0.2.0!

 {% endhighlight %}